 Roadside OOH livens up our time on the road, it points us in the direction of the next food stop on family road trips, and gives us something to consider while waiting at traffic lights.
 Appearing in proximity to roads, this form of advertising includes:

-- Bus/tram shelters and wraps
+- Bus/tram shelters

 - Phone booths

 Offering an entertaining break from the monotony of repeated journeys, this form of OOH advertising is a perfect medium to drive online action, whether it be a direct search, or to download an app.

 - Rail platforms and concourses

 Typically found inside buildings, this type of OOH is usually a digital screen offering dynamic advertising that keeps us entertained while we sweat out that last lap on the elliptical, or advertises the newest dishwashing powder on our way to the supermarket.

 - Office buildings and lifts

 - Medical centres and doctors’ surgeries